loderer/jfx4matlab/doc/ModalStages/ModalStages.md

 # Create modal stages
 By default, each window is non-modal.
 If an application consists of several non-modal windows, you can bring each of them into the foreground.
-If you want to force a user to do something, you can achieve this, by changeing the modality of a window.
+If you want to force a user to do something, you can achieve this, by changing the modality of a window.
 This enables fixing a window in front of another window or even in front of all windows of an application.
 Each windows modality-attribute must have one of these three values:
 - NONE
 - APPLICATION_MODAL
 - WINDOW_MODAL